Netanyahu's favours were 'currency', prosecutor says as corruption trial starts

-JERUSALEM (Reuters) - Israeli prosecutors accused Prime Minister Benjamin Netanyahu on Monday of trading favours like “currency” at the opening of a corruption trial which, along with an inconclusive election, has clouded his prospects of remaining in office.
+In a video statement on his Facebook page after the day’s court session concluded, Netanyahu again accused Israeli legal authorities of mounting a witchhunt to remove “a strong right-wing prime minister” from office.

-Netanyahu, who has pleaded not guilty to charges of bribery, breach of trust and fraud, came to Jerusalem District Court in a dark suit and black protective mask.
-He huddled with lawyers as protesters for and against him could be heard yelling outside.
+“This is what a coup attempt looks like,” he said, using a term he has invoked before about the prosecution’s conduct.

-The state said Netanyahu was responsible for regulations that allowed a telecom power-couple to clinch deals worth “many hundreds of millions of shekels”, in exchange for them sweetening coverage of the premier on a popular news-site then under their control.
+The state said Netanyahu was responsible for regulations that allowed a telecommunications power-couple, Shaul and Iris Elovitch, to win deals worth “many hundreds of millions of shekels” in return for them sweetening coverage of the premier on the Walla news site, which was then under their control.

-“The relationship between Netanyahu and the (co-) defendants became currency, something that could be traded,” prosecutor Liat Ben-Ari said in presenting so-called Case 4000.
-“This currency could distort a public servant’s judgment.”
+Former Walla CEO Alan Yeshua, testifying on behalf of the prosecution, said that while employed there he had been “barraged” by demands from the Elovitchs and by Netanyahu confidants to promote the prime minister and play down or attack his political rivals.

-Netanyahu faces two additional cases in what is the first criminal trial of a sitting Israeli prime minister.
-He describes himself as the victim of a politically motivated witch-hunt.
+“The Elovitches asked me not to let the editors know that the reason for the requests had to do with imminent regulatory moves,” Yeshua told the court.

 Rivlin said ethical considerations could factor into his decision, apparently alluding to Netanyahu’s trial.